andrewtdiz/DataStructures-Algos/README.md

-# Data Structures and Algorithms
+# Projects in C++, Python, and more!

+By: Andrew DiZenzo

-This is a number of different coding projects I have developed since I began my journey in Software Development
+This is a number of different coding projects I have developed since I began my journey in Software Development.

 ## Usage